farspeak/farspeak/README.md

 ## Features
 * YAML Parsing: Convert detailed YAML files into actionable data.
 * Web Scraping: Use scrapers to gather information from specified sources.
-* Knowledge Base Generation: Store and manage your data in MongoDB Atlas (other databases are coming, too)
+* Knowledge Base Generation: Store and manage your insight data in MongoDB Atlas (other databases are coming!)
-* Farspeak NPM: A robust package for JavaScript and TypeScript developers to build smart apps that utilize the knowledge base.
+* Farspeak NPM: A robust package for JavaScript and TypeScript developers to build smart apps.

 ## Getting Started